 - Is your dog healthy enough to run the distance you have planned?

 - Do you have a proper running leash?
-(We recommend Runner’s Choice).
+(We recommend this leash).

 Once you are confident that you and your dog are ready to start a running routine, you can look forward to experiencing the benefits described below.